crystal-lang/crystal/_gitbook/syntax_and_semantics/capturing_blocks.md

 ## break and next

-`break` and `next` can't be used inside a captured block. `return` can be used and will exit from the block (not the surrounding method).
+`return` and `break` can't be used inside a captured block. `next` can be used and will exit and give the value of the captured block.

-The semantic for `next` and `return` inside captured blocks [might swap in the future](https://github.com/manastech/crystal/issues/420).

 ## with ... yield